actiwerks/CurrencyConverter/README.md

 strings (besides currency names fetched from the conversion API) so application should work for international users out of the box.

 Network connection is required at least once (to load the latest conversion rates), should at any time the conversion rate fetching for any historical date fail, the stored conversion rates are used instead.
-This fact is communicated to the used by dimming and blurring the date button slightly.
+This fact is communicated to the user by dimming and blurring the date button slightly.

 Network requests are handled using popular Alamofire framework (https://github.com/Alamofire/Alamofire),